rsapkf/42/CONTRIBUTING.md

 ## Rules:

-If you would like to improve this project by adding/suggesting edits to the contents, pulls requests are always welcomed.
-Also, you can send me resources directly via [email](mailto:rsapkfff@pm.me) if don't want to submit a PR.
+If you would like to improve this project by adding/suggesting edits to the contents, pulls requests are always welcome.
+Also, you can send me resources directly via [email](mailto:rsapkfff@pm.me) if you don't want to submit a PR.
 Please:

 * I am trying to make each list/section as self-contained as I can.
 So, please feel free to add duplicate links to different lists if necessary.
 Use [GitHub Search](https://github.com/rsapkf/goodies/search?q=something&unscoped_q=something) or [GitBook Search](https://goodies.gitbook.io/goodies/) if necessary.